ellunium/sketch-measure-latest/README.md

 ### **CHANGED**

 - changed version to 2.8.1 for all languages
+- changed version to 2.8.0 for all languages
 - changed version to 2.7.9 for all languages
 - changed version to 2.7.8 for all languages
 - updated SMFramework to latest version by @utom